cagataykiziltan/RestsharpApiClient/README.md

 by running two project at the same time (client and service), you can connect to service, debug, examine and integrate api client to your own projects.<br/>

-<b>DONT FORGET : change uri in the client application with your own local service uri.</b>
+<b>DONT FORGET : change uri in the client application program.cs with your own local service uri.</b>
 <br/>

 Written by Mustafa Çağatay KIZILTAN